eleasvrahnos/satellite-telemetry-system/README.md

 With this, I could forward each piece of data directly to the frontend to avoid any extra queries.
 The only thing I had to keep in mind is that I could only do this with entries that were confirmed to have been added to the database, since entries that have not been added to the database probably should not count towards the live feed either.

 To send the data over, I encoded the telemetry values and sent them over via socket connection.
 The React frontend then decodes it and adds it to the table using ``useEffect``, which I created so that it occurs every render.
 In this mini implementation, the batch insertion from Step 3 makes it looks like the data is batch inserted into the live feed.
 As a result, this causes the live feed to look slow with adding data.
-However, if we take into account that millions of packets will be incoming, the live feed's batch insertion will not be noticeable and the live feed will basically look as normal.
+However, if we take into account that millions of packets will be incoming, the live feed's batch insertion will not be noticeable and the live feed insertions will look normal.

 As for the table itself, I chose to not include the row ID column, since that is database specific (we have skipped using the database) and it is not as important as the telemetry values themselves.
 For alerting the operator of danger zones, I simply made the background color of the cell red for values that I deemed to be in the danger zone.
 Below were my definitions of the danger zone (randomly but intuitively picked):